adw62/Ligand-Optimiser/README.md

     note: This software is not configured to use MPI and should only be run on one node, however this node may have multiple GPUs
     default: 1

+[--exclude_dualtopo=BOOL] Excludes any atoms in daul topology from seeing each other.

+    note: Fluorines are added to a dual topology as typically the hydrogens the are mutated from are constrained.
+It is not possiable to alchemically interpolate the hydrogen constraint into a C-F harmonic bond.
+    default: 1

 # Example usage